grantkinsler/EvolvingFront/README.md

 Post-processing was done by running the wrapper frequency_trajectories.ipynb which also contains some analysis as to quality of fitness measurment experiments.

+fitness_analysis.ipynb contains analysis of replicate-replicate correlations and frequency-dependent fitness effects.

+DATA ANALYSIS

+Code for data analysis is contained in the directory code/analysis.